kevinlekiller/mpv_scripts/autoscaling/README.md

 Disable video scaling if video is slightly smaller than window size.

+For example, your monitor is 1920x1080, the video is 1920x816 (2.35:1 aspect ratio), scaling is disabled.

 The "window-scale" will be set to 1 and "border" set to "no" if the video is within range, this is to simplify how the script functions.

 Edit the script settings at line ~35.